RIKEN-RCCS/lens3/doc/design.md

 in Redis should (1) start a new Mux+MinIO pair, and (2) stop an old Mux+MinIO pair.

+## Deficiency

+We should not code in Python.
+Next version will probably be in Go-lang instead of Python.

 ## Glossary

 * __Probe-key__: An access-key used by Api to tell Mux about a wake up